 We are the Wood family.
 Which consists of me, (mom-Jennifer), dad (Duane) and our three grown sons which I had the privilege of home schooling.
 And I’m happy to say they all went into service/health occupations.
 Our two oldest sons are twins.
 One is now married and working in another state as a Cardio Vascular Invasive Technician.
-The other is working as an RN a couple hours from us.
+The other is working as an RN a couple hours from us, and newly engaged to his RN fiancé.
 And our youngest still lives here as he is an EMT/Firefighter for the tribe (yes, we live on the reservation) and there are not a lot of housing options in our little town.
-He is also a diver on the local sheriff’s dive team.
+He is also a recovery diver on the local sheriff’s dive team.

 We live in the beautiful wooded mountains of NE Washington with a view of the Columbia River, also known as Lake Roosevelt.
 Many people vacation in our area, so we feel blessed to be able to live here year round and enjoy the four seasons and God’s beautiful nature.
 There is much wildlife that inhabit our area.
 We’ve been privileged to observe mountain lions, black bears, bobcat, whitetail deer, moose, wild turkeys, bald eagles and many other creatures.

 Our “kennel” is really a little family farm.
 We garden, have horses, chickens and raise our dogs on our seven acres.
 Our dogs are mostly indoor/outdoor.
 We do have a dog “house” with some kennels, and three big fenced-in yards for their comfort and safety.
 So they can either be with us or out in the yard.